Exploring Utah with the family: Pete, me, Whitney and AT

 Welcome to the spot I park my non-fiction.

-In third grade I started carrying a notebook everywhere and writing stories, planning to be a writer when I grew up.
+In third grade I started carrying a notebook everywhere and writing stories, planning to be a writer someday.
 None of those early collections survived my family’s frequent moves.
 The first story I recall writing was about a little girl moving and unpacking in her new home.
 She was excited about her new neighborhood and had a lot of futuristic, clear-plastic furniture that she could assemble by herself.
 The grownups were absent, so the Peanuts gang was clearly an early influence.

 I went to Fresno High School, Fresno City College and CSU Fresno.
-I’ve lived in California, Massachusetts and Singapore.
+I’ve lived in California, Massachusetts and Singapore and the Boston suburbs.
 And Spain, if you count six weeks in 1992 as ‘living’ (which I did, spending every day pretending to be en expat in Seville despite speaking only enough Spanish to confuse).
-Now I’m in a Boston suburb, with my family, dog, to-do lists, chores and notebooks.
+Now I’m in Park City, Utah, with my family, dog, to-do lists, chores and notebooks.
 This is a notebook of sorts.

 Thank you for your curiosity,